nik-seb/tournament-tracker/java/README.md

 ## Spring Boot

+Note: Spring Boot has been configured to run on port `9000` for this project.
+You might be used to port 8080 from earlier in the cohort, but we changed it so as not to conflict with the Vue server that you will be running concurrently.

 ### Datasource

 A Datasource has been configured for you in `/src/resources/application.properties`.
 It connects to the database using the `capstone_appuser` database user.
 You can change the name of this database if you want, but remember to change it here and in the `create.sh` script in the database folder: